Xulhaz Mannan: Reactions to the verdict

 Mannan's brother told Al Jazeera that he was happy "law enforcers have been able to find my brother's killers."
 He said, "Though we are not going to get Xulhaz [Mannan] back, it's a consolation for us that the killers have been handed the maximum punishment."
-The public prosecutor in the case said that he believes "justice for Xulhaz and Tonoy is served," and the verdict is a "a strong message for the militant group who are operational in Bangladesh."
+The public prosecutor in the case said that he believes "justice for Xulhaz and Tonoy is served," and the verdict is "a strong message for the militant group who are operational in Bangladesh."
 CTTC, while announcing the convictions, said, "They decided to slay the victims for their involvement in gay rights' activism.
 "All the convicts had the same intention.
 They wanted to prevent them from practicing their freedom and create fear among the other people from expressing their opinion."
 Taposhi, the executive director of the Bangladeshi queer organisation Shweekriti, said that "the verdict does nothing to protect others [like Mannan and Tonoy]" and called for the government to do more for the Vangladeshi LGBTQ+ community.
 "When a verdict is declared, other things come to surface as well.
 For instance, what kind of protection should our community be given?
 What is the government thinking about that?
 Will the law give any guidance to the police?
 Nothing came up," she added.
 She echoed the sentiments expressed in Roopbaan's post-verdict statement that said that religious extremists weren't the "only agents of queerphobia in Bangladesh" and the government "enables queerphobia through existing laws and policing practices."